hugesuccess/whyclassesarestupidinjavascript/README.md

 A quick demonstration why classes in ES6 is a crazypants nightmare.

 The key thing to remember when dealing with classes in ES6/ES2015 is that they are not classes in the traditional (Java) sense.
-According to MDN:
+According to (MDN)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes]
+]:

 ````
-JavaScript classes are introduced in ECMAScript 6 and are syntactical sugar over JavaScript's existing prototype-based inheritance.
-The class syntax is not introducing a new object-oriented inheritance model to JavaScript (link)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes].
+JavaScript classes are introduced in ECMAScript 6
+and are syntactical sugar over JavaScript's existing
+prototype-based inheritance.
+The class syntax is not
+introducing a new object-oriented inheritance model
+to JavaScript
 ````